how-to-get-business-listed-in-directory-pro-tips

 • Payment methods accepted

 Consistency is absolutely crucial here.
 I’ve seen businesses lose significant ranking potential simply because they abbreviated “Street” as “St.” on some listings but spelled it out on others.
 These small inconsistencies confuse search engines and diminish your SEO benefits.
+Pick one format and stick with it religiously across every single platform.

 Create a Profile on the Directory Platform